EVERGREEN

 BALKAN SPRUCE Z4B/18m

 A narrow green-blue spruce with plates of reddish bark.
 Widely distributed in Europe before the Ice Age isolated it in the central Balkans.
 Genteel drooping appearance.
 Attractive in groves.
-Fast growing and tolerant of air pollution and most soils.
+A stately creature yet tolerant of air pollution and variable soils.

 Make the world a bit better or more beautiful because you have lived in it.